rBurgett/pseries/README.md

 #pseries
-pseries is a JavaScript micro-library for dealing with asynchronous flow control.
-You pass in an array of promise-returning functions and it executes those in series then returns a promise.
+pseries is a JavaScript micro-library for easily executing asynchronous functions in series.
+You pass in an array of promise-returning functions and it executes them in series then returns a promise.

 ##Installation
 **Node:**